AriFordsham/GHCWiki/building/getting-the-sources.md

   $ git submodule update --init
 ```

 **Note:** The instructions above apply to branches that contain the commit [\[db19c665ec5055c2193b2174519866045aeff09a/ghc\]](/trac/ghc/changeset/db19c665ec5055c2193b2174519866045aeff09a/ghc) which converted all sub-repos into submodules.
-To clone a branch prior to that commit, follow the instructions below instead.
+To clone a branch prior to that commit, follow the [legacy](building/getting-the-sources/legacy) instructions instead.
 It is best not to attempt to cross that commit with `git checkout`; instead make a fresh clone of the desired branch directly.

 ## Getting a tag